 Taxonomies support multiple sites, and can be defined per site.
 This is useful for situations where you require different classifications for different sites.
-For example, if you have 2 ecommerce sites, where each site is set to ship orders to a different set of cities.
-You can create 2 separate "Ship to cities" classifications, each for its respective site.

 For more information about multiple site management in Sitefinity CMS, see Multisite: Manage multiple sites.